AtanasovAtanas/interactive-content/EN/10-Workshop/01-SmartArray-Class.md

 - `int size` – holds the size with real data of the array
 - `int capacity` – holds the size of the array

-The structure will have internal methods to make managing of the internal collection easier.
+The structure will have internal methods to make the managing of the internal collection easier.

 - `resize` – this method will be used to increase the internal collection's length twice
 - `shrink` – this method will help us to decrease the internal collection's length twice
 - `shiftLeft` – this method will help us to rearrange the internal collection's elements after removing one.
-- `shiftRight` – this method we will use when we inset element at specific index
+- `shiftRight` – this method we will use when we inset element at a specific index

 [/slide]